MagaluCloud/magalu/mgc/cli/docs/tag/values/update.md

 ## Flags:
 ```
+    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
+    --cli.watch                     Wait until the operation is completed by calling the 'get' link and waiting until termination.
+Akin to '! get -w'
     --description string            Description of the value (max character count: 500) (required)
 -h, --help                          help for update
     --tag-name string               Tag name that owns the value (required)
     --value-name string             Value name to operate on (required)
 ```

 ## Global Flags: